BunEvie04/my-uca-notes/FinalMajorProject/Documentation/Development commentary template.md

 > - Identify relevant sources for the project, including articles, documentation, talks, and games.
 > - Detail how these sources have informed your practical work and influenced your approach.

+* Trello boards are used with the agile working methodology to boost the working efficiency of the project.
+As a solo developer it is key to not lose track of how the project is developing, so making use of short sprints with the trello boards keeping track of what has been done/needs doing is key to making sure everything is progressing smoothly.

 ### Game Sources
 > - Conduct research on games that are relevant to your project.
 Provide a brief description of each game and the insights it offers.
 > - Analyse the game's approach, cross-referencing it with other sources such as articles or talks to support your analysis.
 > - Explain how these insights apply to your project and influence your decision-making process.

+* Monster Hunter World (Capcom 2018)
+  * This game became an inspiration with how the monsters behave in the environment with and without the players influence
+  *

 ### Academic Sources
 > - Research academic papers, books, or articles that provide theoretical guidance for your project.
 Include a brief summary of each source.